 For the 2018 Quality Evaluation, we have changed the average quality score (AQS) measures we report on.
 The decision was made after the last Ministry of Education policy review to simplify reporting and only report on two of the four AQS measures reported on in 2012: the AQS(S) and AQS(E).
 Both measures reflect research intensity as opposed to measuring research quality.
-The AQS(S) compares the number of funded Quality Categories to the total number of staff at degree level or higher at each TEO, while the AQS(E) looks at the number of funded Quality Categories in relation to postgraduate learners at each TEO.
+The AQS(S) compares the number of funded Quality Categories to the total number of staff at degree level or higher at each TEO, while the AQS(E) is based on EFTS and measures the extent to which teaching at degree level and above is underpinned by high-quality research in a TEO.